luigifreda/slamplay/README.md

 * This repo imported some of the C++ examples (updated, improved, and commented) of the repository https://github.com/gaoxiang12/slambook2.
 Thanks to the Author for his great work.
 * Thanks to the Author of the repository https://github.com/nicolov/simple_slam_loop_closure/.
 I imported a couple of scripts (updated and improved) from his repository (for computing the confusion matrix).
 * Thanks to yuefanhao for his repo https://github.com/yuefanhao/SuperPoint-SuperGlue-TensorRT
 * Thanks to the Authors of the repository https://github.com/LiuLimingCode/HFNet_SLAM.
-I adapted their C++ implementation of HFNet.
+I adapted their C++ implementation of HFNet NN.
+* Thanks to the Authors of the repositories https://github.com/spacewalk01/depth-anything-tensorrt and https://github.com/ojh6404/depth_anything_ros.
+I adapted some of their C++ classes and script for DepthAnything v2 NN.